samgrimm/super-rails-template/README.md

 ## SuperMegaUltra Rails App Generator Template!

-This app was created using the template located [here](link pending).
+This app was created using the template located [here](https://github.com/samgrimm/super-rails-template).

+To see an example app built with this template [click here](https://sam-sample-blog.herokuapp.com/)

 ### How to use it: